cadojo/cadojo.github.io/writing/Fun/online-museums.md

 ## [National Women's History Museum](https://www.womenshistory.org/womens-history/online-exhibits)
 The National Women's History Museum has an insane amount of cool exhibits online.
-The [NASA](https://www.womenshistory.org/exhibits/women-nasa) looks really cool, but so do so many others.
+The [NASA](https://www.womenshistory.org/exhibits/women-nasa) exhibit looks really cool, but so do so many others.